peidong-hu/webhookd/README.md

 A sample configuration is provided in `webhookd.sample.json`

 ## Debugging
-This repo contains a program called 'listen' which will read the same configuration file as 'webhookd' (because it uses the same credentials and options for the message queue) and act as a consumer on the other side of the message queue.
-You can build it with `make listen` or `go build listen`.
+This repo contains a program called 'listener' which will read the same configuration file as 'webhookd' (because it uses the same credentials and options for the message queue) and act as a consumer on the other side of the message queue.
+You can build it with `make listener`.
 It may also serve as an example on how to implement a consumer for the message queue in Go.

 Additionally, 'webhookd' has an integrated basic web hook for testing.
 It can be enabled via the config option `demo` (see `webhookd.sample.json`).
 An example for this can be found in the `test/demo-webhook.sh` script.